nmrao/sample-soapui-projects/run-test-case/README.md

 # Project Artifacts - TestSuite1
   - templateTestCase: This is a template test case and can be reused by calling it from other test cases.
 Hence this test case is disabled.
->this template case just takes 2 inputs from user and merges both values and return value set to the caller test case property.
+>To demonstration, this template case just takes 2 inputs from user and merges both values and return value set to the caller test case property.
+Of course, user can add their own implementation of the template test case, change parameters etc., as per the requirement.
 ---
   - **TestCase1:** This test case calls "templateTestCase" in "Run TestCase" step.
 It passes two input data say INPUT1, and INPUT2.
 And do some computation based on input  and returns the value to a given property say `RETURN_VALUE`.
 Finally after finishing the "run testcase" step, print the return value in current test case, getData test step
   - **TestCase2:** Same as above except that property name for the return value is different i.e., `OUTPUT_VALUE`